 UBC may be harder to get in, but if you have good grades it’s not impossible.

 The first step in the application process is choosing what your degree will be.
 What do you want to study?
-University of British Columbia offers a wide range of courses to prepare you for any type of career.
+The University of British Columbia offers a wide range of courses to prepare you for any type of career.

-Review the general and program specific admission requirements.
-For international students the requirements will vary depending on your home country.
+Review the general and program-specific admission requirements.
+For international students, the requirements will vary depending on your home country.

-Create or log into your UBC account to start your application.
+Create or log in to your UBC account to start your application.
 The online application opens in early September.
-As part of the process, you will need to write a personal essay to introduce yourself, and to highlight your achievements and experiences.
+As part of the process, you will need to write a personal essay to introduce yourself and to highlight your achievements and experiences.